LandonPatmore/yahoo-fantasy-bot/README.md

 ## Follow these steps EXACTLY!
 1. Click the above button.
 It will auto-deploy the application to Heroku.
 2. Name the application whatever you would like.
+3. THIS MUST BE THE EXACT NAME OF YOUR APPLICATION YOU ENTERED ABOVE. (filling this in wrong will not keep your server alive.)
-3. When it asks for environment variables at first, you do not need to put any in that are not already filled in.
+4. When it asks for environment variables at first, you do not need to put any in that are not already filled in.
 These will be added later.
-4. Click "Deploy App".
+5. Click "Deploy App".
 This will automatically configure the dynos and run all required scripts to get the app created.

-5. Follow the below section.
+6. Follow the below section.

 ---